Support-Projected Petz Monotone Geometry of Pure Two-Qubit Families: Universal Three-Channel Decomposition and Non-Reduction of Curvature Invariants: Introduction

+\begin{itemize}[leftmargin=2em] \item \textbf{Universal three-channel decomposition.} For any operator-monotone $f$ and any smooth two-parameter slice through a regular point, the reduced Petz QFI tensor admits a universal decomposition into three independent derivative channels: population, coherence, and concurrence of the reduced one-qubit state.
+Radial Morozova--Chentsov coefficients control the relative weighting of these channels.

-\begin{theorem}[Non-reduction of curvatures] There is no nonempty open set $U\subset\mathcal R$ on which either the slice Gaussian curvature $K$ or the scalar curvature $R$ of $g^{(f)}=P F^{(f)} P$ can be expressed solely as a function of the concurrence $C$ or the one-qubit entropy $S(\rho_A)$. \end{theorem}
+\item \textbf{Non-reduction of curvature invariants.} We prove that neither the slice Gaussian curvature nor the ambient scalar curvature of the support-projected Petz metric can be written, on any non-empty open set of the regular region, as a function solely of the concurrence or of the one-qubit entanglement entropy.
+In particular, curvature invariants are \emph{not} entanglement monotones: they necessarily depend on population and coherence derivative channels that remain independent of the entanglement derivative itself.